 The Small-scale Renewable Energy Scheme (SRES) creates a financial incentive for individuals and small businesses who install small-scale renewable energy systems such as solar panel systems.
 It is done by creating small-scale technology certificates.
 Renewable Energy Target liable entities are legally obligated to buy these certificates and surrender to the Clean Energy Regulator every quarter.

-Small-scale technology certificates (STCs) are provided ‘up front’ for the systems’ expected power generation over 15 years or, from 2017, from the installation year until 2030 when the scheme ends.
-Electricity generated from non-renewable sources is replaced by this renewable electricity.
-Usually, homeowners who purchase these systems assign this right to create certificates for them to an agent to get payback for a lower purchase price.
+Small-scale technology certificates (STCs) are provided ‘upfront for the systems’ expected power generation over 15 years or, from 2017, from the installation year until 2030, when the scheme ends.
+Electricity generated from non-renewable sources is replaced by renewable electricity.
+Usually, homeowners who purchase these systems assign this right to create certificates for an agent to get payback for a lower purchase price.
 The extent of this benefit is different across the country depending on the solar energy you produce.

 Under the Small-scale Renewable Energy Scheme, all the documents like signed compliance statements, forms, certificates, reports, photos, and invoices must be retained for a minimum period of five years after the Small-scale technology certificates are created.

-Certain documentation should be provided while claiming STCs by the registered agents, who have the right to create small-scale technology certificates (STCs).
+Specific documentation should be provided while claiming STCs by the registered agents, who have the right to create small-scale technology certificates (STCs).
 The agent is assigned to them by system owners.
 The Clean Energy Regulator can request these documents at any time to prove that the system was eligible for STCs.